MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 [Azure Private Links](/azure/private-link/) allow access to Media Services private endpoints in your virtual network without exposing them to the public Internet.
 It routes traffic over the Microsoft backbone network.

 > [!NOTE]
 > Media Services accounts created with API versions prior to 2020-05-01 also have an endpoint for the legacy RESTv2 API endpoint (pending deprecation).
-I doesn't support private links.
+It doesn't support private links.

 ## When to use private endpoints